-No. Brown eggs do not taste different than white eggs.
-And no, white eggs are not better than brown eggs in terms of quality or taste, or vice versa.
+Many people are convinced that brown eggs taste different than white eggs.
+This is a myth.
+Brown eggs do not taste different than white eggs.
+And no, brown eggs are not better than white eggs in terms of quality or taste, or vice versa.
 This myth has persisted in America for decades, perhaps owing to our association of certain colors with quality.
 The belief is so prevalent that egg producers in the United States package brown eggs separately from white eggs and label them to identify the color.
-This does not occur in Europe where both colors are commonly sold together.
+This does not occur in Europe, where both colors are commonly sold together.
 It is normal for the color of a food to be associated with its quality, however.

 What’s the Difference Between Brown and White Eggs?